mertcaliskan34/CRM-Project/README.md

 # CRM Project

-This is the project that I've completed during my internship at Haroon Technology.

-## Overview

 This project is a Customer Relationship Management (CRM) system built using the Django framework.
 It provides tools for managing customer interactions, tracking sales leads, and organizing customer data.

 ## Features